 source: Wordstream

-- The professional salutation.
 If you don't want to put off your recipient as soon as they open your email, you need to consider the right way to address and greet them.
-And the right choice can depend on many factors, including whether you know the person and your relationship.
-For example, if you're reaching out to someone you don't know or aren't too familiar with, start the email using "Dear," followed by the appropriate title and surname.
-But when communicating with a colleague, you can usually use a more informal "Hi [name]."
+The choice of salutation can depend on several factors, including how well you know the person and the nature of your relationship.
+For example, if you're reaching out to someone you don’t know well, start with "Dear," followed by the appropriate title and surname.
+When communicating with a colleague, a more informal "Hi [Name]" is usually acceptable.

 source: YouTube